Getting started: Is telebehavioral health right for your practice?

 - Telepsychiatry for prescription monitoring and refills

 Understand the community you serve.
 Think about what services your patients need and what the common behavioral health challenges are in your area.
-Then decide which telehealth approach best matches your skills and will be the most effective in your community.
+Decide which telehealth approach best matches your skills and will be the most effective in your community.

 Some factors to consider include:

-- Increased need for mental health services for health care providers and front line workers who are working longer hours in stressful and often dangerous situations due to COVID-19
+- Increased need for mental health services for health care providers and front line workers who work longer hours in stressful circumstances

-- Challenges that are unique to your area that could impact the community’s need for behavioral health services
+- Challenges unique to your area that impact the community’s need for behavioral or mental health services

-- How your telebehavioral health services can be easily accessed by a diverse group of patients with different needs.
+- How your telebehavioral or telemental health services can be easily accessed by a diverse group of patients with different needs.

 Determine your budget for technology and customer support.
 Review your budget to understand if you have the financial resources to invest in ongoing maintenance and tech support.
 Also, consider whether you want to use existing telehealth software or hire someone to create a new behavioral health platform just for your practice.